forayconsulting/cronai/README.md

 2. Verify permissions on the script files: `chmod +x *.sh`
 3. Check the cron log: `grep CRON /var/log/syslog`

-### Command Execution Issues
+### MCP Server Connection Issues

 1. Verify that the `goose` CLI tool is installed and in your PATH
-2. Check the syntax of your commands
+2. Check your MCP Server connectivity
+3. Ensure your authentication credentials are valid
-3. Run the session manually to see detailed error output
+4. Run the session manually to see detailed error output

 ## Contributing